-Organization that sets standards and guidelines for digital ad units.
+A trade body organization that helps sets standards and guidelines for digital advertising.

-Criteo Shopper Graph data collective that links a shopper’s historical browsing and transaction patterns to standard product, category, and brand identifiers.
+Criteo Shopper Graph data collective that associates people’s activity and transaction patterns to standard product, category, and brand identifiers.

 Liquid ad layouts are based on percentages of the current browser window’s size.
 They remain consistent in size and relative page weight regardless of who is viewing the page.

-A core feature of the Criteo AI Engine.
-It creates audiences called Similar Audiences by using AI and the Criteo Shopper Graph to accurately identify new users with similar characteristics to a company’s best customer.
+A core feature of the Criteo DSP.
+It creates audiences called Similar Audiences by using AI and the Criteo Shopper Graph to find new consumers with similar characteristics to a company’s best customer.